► Level 1-5 autonomous car tech explained

 The difference between Level 4 and 5 is simple: the last step towards full automation doesn’t require the car to be in the so-called ‘operational design domain’.
 Rather than working in a carefully managed (usually urban) environment with lots of dedicated lane markings or infrastructure, it’ll be able to self-drive anywhere.
 How?
 Because the frequency and volume of data, and the sophistication of the computers crunching it, will mean the cars are sentient.
 It’s a brave new world – and one that Google’s Waymo car is gunning for, leapfrogging traditional manufacturers’ efforts.
 The disruption will be huge: analysts HIS forecast 21 million autonomous vehicles globally by 2035.

 - When?
-Not long after Level 4, mid next decade
+Not long after Level 4, so later this decade (if you believe the optimists!)

 - Includes: Far-roaming robo taxis